rupertlange/discGolfEcommerce/README.md

 Hi there!

-I built this project using the Django framework (Python), JavaScript, HTML, and CSS.
+Description: This is a website that I built using the Python based Django framework, JavaScript, HTML, and CSS.
-It was a fun process for me and was a great look into full-stack development.
+This is an e-commerce website that allows users and guests to shop for and purchase items.
+The data is handled by Django's framework and stores information on the users, guest shoppers, orders, and products.
+I implemented PayPal purchasing integration which is handled by
+PayPal's REST API.

 Thanks for reading!

-Rupert Lange

 Demo: